-Milan’s Gothic Cathedral towers over the Piazza del Duomo and is the 3rd largest in Europe and the country’s second largest behind St. Peters in the Vatican (technically not Italy).
+Milan’s stunning Gothic Cathedral (Duomo di Milano) towers over the Piazza del Duomo and is the 3rd largest in Europe.
+It is Italy’s second largest behind St. Peters in the Vatican (technically not Italy).
 The marble was quarried in the nearby lakes region of Lake Maggiore and took over 600 years to complete.
 On one side of the Piazza you will find The Galleria Vittorio Emanuele with its shops, all sorts of entertainment and rooftop bars and restaurants.
 The city has many museums, cultural events and historical sites that proudly showcase its history.

 If shopping’s your thing, well you have come to the right place!
 Beyond the trendy cafes, restaurants and historic sites the shopping is unrivaled!
 The impressive enclosed shopping arcade known as The Galleria Vittorio Emanuele features high end shops, like Gucci, Prada, Versace, Ferrari and Louis Vuitton.
 The 19th century Belle Epoque domed ceiling is the crowning piece of architecture.
 Oh and make sure you get some chocolate from Venchi considered one of the world’s best chocolates.

 The Galleria was the first building in the city to have electric lighting!!

-The paintings at the base of the dome represent Europe, Asia, Africa and America.
+The paintings at the base of the dome represent the continents, Europe, Asia, Africa and America.

 The Cathedral has stood on this spot in Milan for 2000 years.
 The gorgeous white facade is adorned with 3400 statues, 135 spires and fifty-two 100′ pillars which represent weeks of the year.
 Hopefully you can make time to visit the interior as well as gawk at the amazing facade!
 The cathedral is topped by a golden statue of the Madonna.